FrozenPigeon/Group-Five/README.md

 - taking a picture
 - inputting title, category, size, description
+- can retake the picture by holding the image
 - changing the category to "shoes" changes the size input to numeric

 6. Tokens